Who Should Invest in a Solo (Individual) 401k?

-For you, this decision would boil down to whether or not your business has substantial earnings or not.
+For you, this decision would boil down to whether or not your business has substantial earnings.

-If your annual combined contributions would exceed the statutory contribution level set by the IRS, either of these options would be fine because most features are the same.
+If your annual combined contributions exceed the statutory contribution level set by the IRS, either of these options would be okay because most features are the same.

-If by chance your annual contribution were to consistently fall below the IRS contribution limit, the Solo 401(k) would be a better choice.
+If your annual contribution consistently falls below the IRS contribution limit, the Solo 401(k) would be a better choice.

 The employee/employer provision associated with the Solo 401(k) option would allow you to contribute more each year.
 The Sep IRA only allows employee contributions.